laptop keyboard Computers & Technology

 E-Mail, Web, and Chat Room Slang and Acronyms - See Texting and Chat Abbreviations, below.

-Ergonomics: Improve your Workspace - This tutorial will provide you with the basics to reduce risk factors for injury and improve your comfort & productivity.
+Ergonomics: Improve your Workspace VIDEO - This tutorial will provide you with the basics to reduce risk factors for injury and improve your comfort & productivity.
 Covers Setting Up an Office Space, Using a Laptop, Using a Phone, and Working Remote (University of Michigan).
-See also 4 Steps to Set Up Your Workstation NEW!
-(UCLA), and Ergonomics: Computer Workstations eTool (U.S. Occupational Safety & Health Administration).
+See also 4 Steps to Set Up Your Workstation (UCLA), and Ergonomics: Computer Workstations eTool (U.S. Occupational Safety & Health Administration).

 Home Network Security - Home network security refers to the protection of a network that connects devices to each other and to the internet within a home.
 This page offers advice on securing home networks and systems (2021, Cybersecurity and Infrastructure Security Agency).
 See also Internet of Things (IoT) and Wireless Connections and Bluetooth Security Tips, below.